R3D4CTED/piracy-basics/torrenting.md

 You are available to seed, but there might be other peers with faster connections that are uploading pieces to leechers.

 ## Glossary
->Peer = Any person who is downloading or has downloaded a torrent>
+>Peer = Any person who is downloading or has downloaded a torrent<br>
->Swarm = The entire set of peers
+>Swarm = The entire set of peers<br>
 >Tracker = A server that keeps track of the swarm and what pieces each peer is assigned and facilitates the interaction of peers.
-It is also the site that lists torrents in a >searchable manner.
+It is also the site that lists torrents in a >searchable manner.<br>
->Hash = It is a randomly generated "key" to some data
+>Hash = It is a randomly generated "key" to some data.<br>
->Leeching = The act of downloading a torrent
+>Leeching = The act of downloading a torrent.<br>
->Seeding = The act of uploading your assigned piece
+>Seeding = The act of uploading your assigned piece.<br>